sally/store-spotter/README.md

 ### Burlington

-I'd like to document a bug that I found and resolved shortly after writing this README.
+I'd like to document a (now-resolved) bug that I found shortly after I finished uploading the files.

 I noticed that there are no stores in VT (Vermont) in the store locations CSV file.
 Curious to see what would happen, I looked up the first random VT address I could find: `S Prospect St, Burlington, VT 05405`.
 I expected to get something in one of its neighboring states, which are New York and New Hampshire.
 Instead, I got: